 Local therapy includes singing vocals with Nashville studio musician events in The Eaglemaniacs, the music of the Eagles and Don Henley.

 As a private coach, it’s a joy for Bonnie to give back to a younger generation bringing her stage and vocal experiences from the recording studio to live performance.

-The sweetest challenge of her life remains being a mother of two and the wife of a second chance marriage to Brent King.
+The sweetest challenge of her life remains being a mother of two adult children.

 Nan is a professional actress who has been awarded Best Actress "Tennie" Awards by "The Tennessean" for her work in "The Seagull," "Cyrano," "The Little Foxes," "A Streetcar Named Desire," "Crimes of the Heart," and "The Storybuilders.”